CenturyLinkCloud/PublicKB/Cloud Application Manager/Dedicated Edition/camd-initialsetup.md

 ### Changing the Cloud Application Manager Dedicated Edition Hostname

-Hostname is a friendly name for the Cloud Application Manager IP address for example, `yourcompany.com`.
-The hostname should point to the IP address of the appliance virtual machine.
+Hostname is a user-friendly name to refer to the IP address of the Cloud Application Manager, for example, `yourcompany.com`.
+The IP address of the Cloud Application Manager referred to by the hostname is that of the virtual machine running the appliance.

 To allow users to connect, also make sure your network firewall allows inbound traffic to the appliance IP address via TCP ports 443, 5671, and 5672.

 ![Setup Console - Hostname section](../../images/cloud-application-manager/appliance-setup4.png)